The events of the week leading up to Drag Week 2021, featuring a very messy shop and an emergency haircut!

 Nick Evdos at BTR for the badass Hydraulic roller camshaft.

-Pete Nicholls at Hughes Performance for the pro mod transmission and Gear Vendors Overdrive.
+Hughes Performance the pro mod transmission and Gear Vendors Overdrive.

 Jerome for his electrical & plumbing expertise.

 Moises for making the brake lines and providing the last minute tools.

 Andrew Calkins for making a new HD wishbone for us with measurements Stef gave him from 400 miles away.

 Greg Stephens for the spare center section.